Shra1V32/TataSky-Playlist-AutoUpdater/README.md

 This works purely on the basis of GitHub Workflow Actions, So a VERY BIG THANKS to GitHub.
 I've created the script where Actions will automatically trigger the workflow everyday for 2:30 AM IST.

-The tokens, GitHub email and ID are required because we are basically creating another repo and gists with this script using them.
+The tokens, GitHub Email and ID are required because we are basically creating another repo and gists with this script using them.

 ## Discussion Group
 * [Telegram](https://t.me/tskyiptv)